This recipe is one that Cornell University students

 Directions:

-1. Heat oil in a medium skillet over medium heat, add the onion, and cook for about 10 minutes.
+1. Heat oil in a medium skillet over medium heat, add onion and cook for about 10 minutes.
 If you are using onion powder you can skip this step.

 3. Add the tomato paste, diced tomatoes, both types of beans, tomato sauce, and spices.
 Stir